-Expendable mineral abrasives (blast to waste) with high breakdown rates typically last up to 10 times, abrasives such as aluminium oxide, garnet, slag and glass beads have low durability leading to the creation of greater amounts of dust than steel abrasives.
-With the availability of a well-designed reclaim system, it is prudent to consider several, better-recyclable abrasive alternatives.
+Expendable mineral abrasives which can only be re-used up to 10 times, such as aluminium oxide, garnet, slag and glass beads have the quickest breakdown rates, and therefore create the most dust.
+With the availability of a well-designed reclaim system, it is prudent to consider several, betterrecyclable abrasive alternatives.